rajashekarb-dev/rajashekarb-dev/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=RajaShekar&label=Views&color=blue&style=plastic" alt="Raja Shekar views" /> </p>

 Currently working as Software Engineer at [GroundHog Apps](https://groundhogapps.com/).
 I'm passionate about learning and exploring the latest technologies that leverage to solve real-world problems.
 My Interest lies in Web app development, Data Engineering.
-I am passionate about building products using technology that can help improve people's lives.
 If you'd like to collaborate or chat more, feel free to reach out to me.💬

 <br>